Question

 Let's look at examples of how you can remove and replace the overused phrase with a stronger action verb.

-Orchestrated merger integration of two Fortune 500 companies, successfully combining 8,000+ employees and achieving 95% retention rate
+Championed merger integration process for two Fortune 500 companies, achieving 95% employee retention and $200M in synergies

 Pro Tips for Resume Writing